VainF/TinyFusion/README.md

 ### Learnable Pruning (Ours)

 The script prune_by_learning.py allows users to prune and derive shallow versions of specific models.
-The following command provides an e
+To learn a shallow DiT with 14 layers, we use the following script:

 ```bash
 torchrun --nnodes=1 --nproc_per_node=8 prune_by_learning.py \